People

 Patricia Garcia

-Patricia Garcia is an assistant professor in the School of Information at the University of Michigan.
+Patricia Garcia is an associate professor in the School of Information at the University of Michigan.
 She conducts sociocultural research on race, gender, and technology – with a special interest in studying how the use of culturally responsive computing practices can increase girls’ participation in STEM activities.
 She is currently collaborating with public libraries in Michigan, Arizona, and California to develop a low-resource model for promoting culturally responsive computing programs in public libraries.

 Libby Hemphill